Cortnee Vine

-Cortnee Brooke Vine (born 9 April 1998) is an Australian soccer player who plays for Sydney FC, having previously played for the Western Sydney Wanderers, the Brisbane Roar and the Newcastle Jets, all in the W-League.
+Cortnee Brooke Vine (born 9 April 1998) is an Australian professional soccer player who plays as a winger for the North Carolina Courage of the National Women's Soccer League (NWSL) and the Australia national team.

+Born in Victoria, Australia, Vine previously played in the A-League Women for Brisbane Roar, Newcastle Jets, Western Sydney Wanderers, and Sydney FC.

-She represented Australia at under-17 and under-20 level before making her senior debut at the 2022 AFC Women's Asian Cup.
+Vine represented Australia at under-17 and under-20 level before making her senior debut at the 2022 AFC Women's Asian Cup.

-Starting her career as a winger on the right flank, she can perform equally well in defence as a full-back.
+Early life and education

+Vine was born on 9 April 1998, in Shepparton, Victoria, to parents Heidi and Gary Vine.
+She began playing football at the age of five, alongside her brother Jayden, at St Georges Road Primary School.
+When Vine was seven, her family moved to Mango Hill, a northern suburb of Brisbane, Queensland.
+She continued her football with Deception Bay Dragons and Redcliffe Dolphins, initially playing on her older brother's team.

+By the age of 12, she had earned a spot at the Queensland Academy of Sport and was playing for Peninsula Power before eventually signing for Brisbane Roar in 2015.

 Club career

-Brisbane Roar, 2015–2017
+Brisbane Roar

 Vine made her debut for the Brisbane Roar on 25 October 2015 at age 16 in a match against the Western Sydney Wanderers.
 She made seven appearances for the team during the 2015–16 W-League season.
 Brisbane finished in fourth place in the regular season, securing a berth to the play-offs.
 In the semi-finals against regular season champions Melbourne City, the Roar lost 5–4 on penalties after 120 minutes of regular and extra time produced no goals for either side.

-Newcastle Jets, 2017–2019
+Newcastle Jets

 Vine joined the Newcastle Jets ahead of the 2017–18 W-League season.

-Western Sydney Wanderers, 2019–2020
+Western Sydney Wanderers

 In November 2019, Vine joined the Western Sydney Wanderers.

+Sydney FC

+In August 2020, Vine joined Sydney FC.
+In the 2020/21 season she made 11 appearances with four goals and three assists.
+Her team won the league.
+In the following 2021/22 season she contributed a total of six goals in 10 games.
+In the two playoff games, she scored another three goals, and she and her teammates became premiers again.
+She won the championship and premiership double with her club in the 2022/23 season, scoring seven goals in 21 games.

+On 14 June 2024, Sydney announced that Vine would leave the club to pursue an opportunity in the NWSL in the United States.

+North Carolina Courage

+The North Carolina Courage signed Vine on a three-year contract on 14 June 2024, with her becoming eligible at the start of the transfer window on 1 August.
+She made her NWSL debut in the starting lineup against the Seattle Reign on 25 August.
+She scored her first NWSL goal in her Courage home debut, equalizing in an eventual 2–1 win over the Kansas City Current on 1 September.